pallaydeekshita-adpa/interplanetary-orbit-determination/README.md

 Q_post = diag([2e-6, 2e-6, 2e-6, 6e-14,   6e-14,   6e-14,   0])
 ```

-**Maneuver window detection (selected):** Identifies measurement gaps exceeding a 600-second threshold, then applies elevated `Q_high` only within a short window following each gap.
+**Maneuver window detection:** Identifies measurement gaps exceeding a 600-second threshold, then applies elevated `Q_high` only within a short window following each gap.
 Concentrates noise injection where it is most needed while preserving filter precision during nominal arcs.

-**Explicit maneuver modeling (final approach):** Augments the state with `[dVx, dVy, dVz]`, applies the impulse at the estimated maneuver epoch, and estimates the maneuver parameters jointly with the trajectory.
+**Explicit maneuver modeling (best results):** Applies an impulsive delta-V at the estimated maneuver epoch and re-linearizes from the post-maneuver state.
 Produced the lowest post-fit residuals and physically interpretable maneuver parameters.

 ---